 Learning to develop effective intervention strategies in educational settings

-Having had such a positive experience at Namaste Charter School while holding a growing passion for school social work, Cui applied to the Clinical Type-73 School Social Work and Community School Programs of Study at SSA.
+Having had such a positive experience at Namaste Charter School while holding a growing passion for school social work, Zehua applied to the Clinical Type-73 School Social Work and Leadership in Community Schools Programs of Study at SSA.

-Cui struggled securing a second year field placement but with the support and coaching from members of the field office landed her placement at JCP.
-Since she was often shy and not always confident when expressing herself in English, Cui says that working closely with her fieldwork instructor was an important complement to the classroom.
+With the support and coaching from members of the field office, Zehua landed her second year field placement at JCP.
+Since she was often shy and not always confident when expressing herself in English, Zehua says that working closely with her fieldwork instructor was an important complement to the classroom.

 “The happiest thing for me was working with my field instructor Shanna Ross at Johnson College Prep.
 Walking step by step with such a kind and helpful school social worker was the best way for me to learn and grow in my professional development.
-She believed in my abilities.”
-Cui says.
+She believed in my abilities,” Zehua says.

 “Zehua was an incredible value-add to JCP, as she brought a new cultural dynamic to our learning environment that both our staff and students benefited from.
 She was the quintessential student: reflective, determined and inquisitive.
 Zehua made me a better social worker,” Ross added.

-Back in the classroom, one of Cui’s lecturers was Andy Brake, who provided further mentorship to Cui in her development as a social worker.
-His class exposed Zehua to a variety of issues, including learning disabilities, anxiety and depression, and how these affect the performance of school children.
+Back in the classroom, one of Zehua’s lecturers was Andy Brake, AM ’08, PhD ’14, who provided further mentorship to Zehua in her development as a social worker.
+His class exposed Zehua to a variety of issues, including learning disabilities, anxiety, and depression, and how these affect the performance of school children.
 “Andy was so supportive of my learning interests.
-He helped me to learn how to think critically about problems and to use a variety of lenses to examine issues,” says Cui.
+He helped me to learn how to think critically about problems and to use a variety of lenses to examine issues,” says Zehua.